saomyachaudhury/IRIS_Classifier_CICD/README.md

 # Repo Details

-## This is a repository of CICD classifier.
+## This is a repository of CICD classifier hosted on GitHub.